 #7.
 Oakfield Park and Gardens

-This is one of my personal favourites.
-Oakfield Park in Raphoe, has 100 acres of magnificent parkland, woodlands and gardens.
-The house is not open to the public but the gardens are – between May and August.
+Oakfield Park in Raphoe has 100 acres of magnificent parkland, woodlands and gardens.
+The house is not open to the public, but the gardens are between May and August.

 There’s a wonderful miniature railway, with over 4km of track.
-The train winds around the lake and woodlands and offers an excellent view the lower gardens in comfort.
+The train winds around the lake and woodlands and offers an excellent view of the lower gardens in comfort.
 There are two trains operating – The Earl of Oakfield diesel locomotive and the Duchess of Difflin steam engine.
-Train rides are only available on Saturday and Sundays and the Steam train only comes out to play on the last Sunday of every month!
+Train rides are only available on Saturday and Sundays, and the Steam train only comes out to play on the last Sunday of every month.

 #8.
 Donegal Beaches

-We all know we’ve got the best beaches in the country, if not the world.
-But one of my favourites is Murvagh Beach, a large, flat, Blue Flag beach just outside of Donegal town.
-Patrolled by a lifeguard service during the Summer season.
-There is a car park but access to the beach is via a sandy path which is a bit of a struggle with the buggy!
+Donegal beaches are some of the best beaches in the world, not just in Ireland!
+One of our favourites is Murvagh Beach, a large, Blue Flag beach just outside of Donegal town with a lifeguard service during the summer season.
+There is a car park but access to the beach is via a sandy path.

-The two kilometre long beach has ample space for families to play beach games whilst the network of sand dunes, which are a designated Special Area of conservation, and the forest which flanks the beach,offers another area for your little explorers.
+The 2km beach has ample space for families to play beach games, while little explorers will enjoy the network of sand dunes, which are a designated Special Area of conservation, and the forest which flanks the beach.

 #9.
 Inishowen 100 Scenic Drive

 If your guys are happy in the car then you’ll love the Inishowen 100 Scenic Drive, voted one of Ireland’s Top 10 Scenic Drives.

 Highlights include the breathtaking Gap of Mamore, a scenic roadway that rises to a height of 800 feet above sea level before following a twisting corkscrew descent with panoramic views of the entire northern coastline; Malin Head, Ireland’s most northerly point; and Fort Dunree, a magnificent viewing outpost.

 Waterworld, located on the seafront in Bundoran, is a fun Aqua Adventure playground.